jayanthsai1998/To-Do-App/README.md

 # To-Do-App
-@ paste the items to be reminded
+@ pastes the items to be reminded

+It is a web application.

+Authentication is made up for login/signup to app.

-Here the user can create item lists of a particular reminder
+Here the user can create item lists of a particular criteria.

-And in the list, the user can add items to be reminded.
+And in each list, the user can add/delete any number of items in the created lists.